Predicting User Behavior in Six Simple Steps [Complete Guide]

 What is user behavior?

-For those new to the world of user-centric design, welcome!
-Let’s start with an essential definition of a term we’ll use throughout this guide: user behavior, which encompasses everything a user does when they visit your website, including:
+For those new to the world of user-centric design, let's start with an essential definition of a term we’ll use throughout this guide: "user behavior".
+User behavior encompasses everything a user does when they visit your website, including:

 • The pages they visit